banramlo/banramlo.github.io/_posts/2021-05-28-Hardness of approximation.md

 For each $j$th claw in MAX E3SAT problem, make 10 clawes with distinct auxiliary varaible in the algorithm above.
 Then, set $l1$, $l2$, $l3$ as each literals used in $j$th claw.

-For example, follow MAX E3SAT was given.
+For example, following MAX E3SAT was given.

 1. $x_1 \lor x_2 \lor x_3$
 2. $\overline{x_2} \lor x_4 \lor x_5$